Solaris Urbino 12 electric

-Solaris Urbino 12 electric – electric city bus of the MAXI class, produced by Solaris Bus & Coach in Bolechowo-Osiedle near Poznań since 2013.
-It is a member of the Solaris Urbino city bus family.
-The new generation has been in production since 2015, and, in 2016, it was awarded the title of Bus of the Year 2017.
+The Solaris Urbino 12 electric is an electric version of the Solaris Urbino 12 low-floor transit bus series first unveiled in 2012.
+It has been in production since 2013, and in 2016, it was awarded the title of Bus of the Year 2017.

 Origins

 In 1999 Solaris unveiled its first city bus of the Urbino family – the Solaris Urbino 12.
 In subsequent years the city bus range was broadened, as new models were added, though initially these were conventionally fuelled vehicles.
 In 2002, Solaris presented a new version of the Urbino, the so-called 2nd generation.
 Two years later, in 2004, the third generation of the Urbino had its première.
-In 2006, at the IAA Nutzfahrzeuge trade fair in Hanover, Solaris Bus & Coach displayed a third generation bus which was also the first of its hybrid models, the Solaris Urbino 18 Hybrid made in collaboration with US firms Alisson Transmission and Cummins.
+In 2006, at the IAA Nutzfahrzeuge trade fair in Hanover, Solaris Bus & Coach displayed a third generation bus which was also the first of its hybrid models, the Solaris Urbino 18 Hybrid made in collaboration with US firms Allison Transmission and Cummins.
 It was the first serially produced hybrid bus in Europe.
 As a result, Solaris joined the European leaders of eco-friendly technology in public transport.

-Krzysztof Olszewski, founder of Solaris Bus & Coach, said at that time that ”Diesel has died, long live electricity!”.
-The first fully electric bus, the Solaris Urbino 8,9 LE electric, was unveiled in 2012.
-Initially, the range of the vehicle was merely 100 kilometres, however, with time, thanks to technological progress, the achievable range increased.
+Solaris' first fully electric bus, the Urbino 8,9 LE electric, was unveiled in 2012.
+Initially, the bus only had a 100 km range, however, with time, thanks to technological progress, the achievable range increased.
 The vehicle was tested among others in Poznań, Cracow, and in Warsaw.
 The first buyer of that electric Solaris bus was an Austrian operator, from Klagenfurt.
-Vehicles of that type were also the first electric buses in Poland used by a public transport operator - in 2014, two of these buses made it to the city of Ostrołęka.
+Vehicles of that type were also the first electric buses in Poland used by a public transport operator.